"InPeace Flow"

 Problem:

-Common meditation app UI
+Common meditation app interface

 Users reported that existing breathing apps feel cluttered, slow, and too much in moments of crisis.
 They needed something that requires zero interpretation and works under 12 seconds of cognitive load.